Aluerie/HextechButEfficient/README.md

 - [ ] Mass-Disenchant everything that gives OE.
 - [ ] Mass-Open OE related loot.
 - [ ] Waste all OE to upgrade the cheapest skin shards.
+- [X] Show skin shards for champions without a skin.

 ### 🤯 Misc